Drushkey/PedTrafficAI/README.md

 *0,database-filename = nyopt.sqlite*

 The first value defined the configuration file in which to write the parameter; the second is simply the string to be written, in its entirety.

+## 3 - Converting tracker output.

+In order to calculate MOTA/MOTP, the tracker's output must be converted to the algorithm's format by the extract_trajectories function, located at the top of the code (TrOPed.py).
+The output must be an array of arrays, as below:

+[
+[objectid0,frame0,X0,Y0],
+[objectid0,frame1,X1,Y1],
+[objectid0,frame2,X2,Y2],
+...]

+Each record represents a single detection, defined as:

+**objectid**: ID of the object, as identified by the tracker [int]

+**frame**: Frame the object was detected at the following coordinates [int]

+**X**, **Y**: (x,y) coordinates of the object at the given frame.
+In meters/world-space if homography was used, otherwise in pixels.